igelschnauzen/blok/README.md

 Blok is a minimalistic messenger built for simplicity in every aspect.
 Users find and connect with others through unique IDs, eliminating the need for complicated searches.
 Its minimalism goes beyond the clean interface—logging in, creating an account, and finding companions are all streamlined for ease and efficiency.
-Blok focuses on secure, no-frills communication with an emphasis on speed and user privacy.

 ## Frontend